upstream-se/guidebook-draft/docs/meta/editorial-governance/editorial-standards/callout-standard.md

 Common titles include:

 - Definition
 - Principle
-- Policy
-- Rule
-- Requirement
-- Assumption
-- Constraint
-- Model
-- Rationale
-- Observation
-- Standard

 Example:

 > ■ **Definition**
 > A software system is ...

 The square symbol is uniform across all structured callouts.
 The title determines semantic meaning.

----

-## Versioning Callouts
+## Versioning callouts

 Version annotations use the empty square symbol.